rw-dalai/javascript-introduction/10_JavaScript-Language.md

 ### Type Coercion

-In JavaScript, `type coercion` is the automatic conversion of values from one data type to another.
+In JavaScript, `type coercion` is the automatic conversion of values of different data types to a common type during operations.

 - **String Context**: Converts a `value` to a `string`.